 - American manufacturing has lost 3 Million jobs in the past 10 years as U.S. companies have also moved to Mexico for lower wages and lax regulations

-On the basis of the one-sided disastrous results over the past 20 years, whoever advocated NAFTA seems to be either grossly negligent of their duty of representing their constituents or is simply working contrary to the best interest of this country.
+On the basis of the one-sided disastrous results over more than two decades, whoever advocated NAFTA seems to be either grossly negligent of their duty of representing their constituents or is simply working contrary to the best interest of this country.

 The Truth About the North American Free Trade Agreement (NAFTA)

 American workers are now forced to compete directly with Mexican workers who, on average, make just $3 per hour.
 Their American counterparts make $18 per hour.
 Why would any manufacturer want to produce here in America and pay $18-20 per hour when the same product can be produced right across the border in Mexico for just $3 per hour and then shipped back to the U.S. duty and restriction free?